isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 .. note::

-   Kea requires that reserved addresses must be within the subnet.
+   Kea versions 1.7.10 and newer require that the reserved address must be within the subnet.
-   Kea 1.7.10 is the last release that does not enforce this.
 This does not apply to reserved prefixes.

 The following example shows how to reserve addresses and prefixes for specific hosts: